 If you are working with a team which is geographically placed then in that case you should be aware of what are the best ways of communication with that team so that you can work effectively.
 And these things should be drafted at the initial stage of the project which should be communicated to them in advance in the required language.
-In this way you can manage a team globally without any trouble.
+In this way, you can manage a team globally without any trouble.
 You can save enormous time in your project through it.

-A project manager should know the mode of communication and time of communication (in case of virtual team) of all the identified stakeholders.
-A well-discussed format of report (MS-Word, MS-Excel, Power point) can reduce the problem of communication a lot.
-So, a project manager should know the right format which the stakeholders require for viewing progress report, work status, trend report, etc. A lot of controversies can be reduced adopting these systems of reporting.
+A project manager should know the mode of communication and time of communication (in case of a virtual team) of all the identified stakeholders.
+A well-discussed format of a report (MS-Word, MS-Excel, Power point) can reduce the problem of communication a lot.
+So, a project manager should know the right format which the stakeholders require for viewing progress report, work status, trend report etc. A lot of controversies can be reduced adopting these systems of reporting.

 It is always plus for your project if you have successfully identified your internal and external stakeholders.
-Ideally, you should involve your key stakeholders starting from contracts, SOW, creating project charter (if project manager is doing this) and he/she should involve in effective planning stages.
-As a project manager you should monitor their expectations regularly so that you can align the project requirements with their requirements.
+Ideally, you should involve your key stakeholders starting from contracts, SOW, creating project charter (if a project manager is doing this) and he/she should involve in an effective planning stages.
+As a project manager, you should monitor their expectations regularly so that you can align the project requirements with their requirements.
 In the meantime, you have to maintain your milestone dates, quality planning, cost budgeting as a whole your performance baselines balancing the stakeholder’s expectations.
-If you are managing all these – your project are all right in every aspects.
+If you are managing all these – your project are all right in every aspect.
 You can save time and money if you are managing the stakeholder’s expectations effectively.

-Your project can hampered effectively if you missed out any key stakeholders and their expectations.
+Your project can be hampered effectively if you missed out any key stakeholders and their expectations.
 The stakeholders are known as the skeleton for any project.
 You can not run your project smoothly without their involvement.
-In any case if you have missed out key stakeholders, you have invited trouble for your project.
+In any case, if you have missed out key stakeholders, you have invited trouble for your project.
 They can create a lot of unwanted trouble in your project.
-They can demand for an unacceptable scope change which can impact on pricing, timing, and the schedule.
+They can demand an unacceptable scope change which can impact on pricing, timing, and the schedule.
 So, smartly you should define scope involving the key stakeholders so that you can monitor the scope effectively as per scope baseline.
 This is sure, if you have failed to identify and manage the stakeholder’s – your project will be over-budgeted and behind the schedule.